signalfx/integrations/collectd/README.md

 ```

 Replace `HTTP_PROXY` and `HTTPS_PROXY` with the hostname of the HTTP proxy to be used, and `PROXY_PORT` with the port at which to access it.

+##### Note: Uninstalling from Mac OS X systems

+When the install script installs the SignalFx collectd agent on a Mac OS X system, an `uninstall.sh` script is laid down in the directory `/usr/local/share/collectd`.
+Run this script with administrative privileges to remove collectd and all related configuration from the host.
+Run the script with `–help` option for detailed instructions, including how to perform a dry run and keep configuration in place after uninstalling.

 ### LICENSE